heyluney/clarks-notion/README.md

+# This projects style guidelines

+When using a string literal, use double quotes `"` rather than single quotes.
+This obviates the need for escaping the apostrophe, giving a uniform method for representing strings.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.